BrightID/BrightID/node.md

 ### Uniqueness Verification Service
 Nodes respond to queries about the verification status of a public key.
 #### Direct Network
-A node can choose to respond to direct network requests about a public key.
+A node can choose to respond to a direct network request about a public key.
 #### Blockchain Push Requests
 ### Sybil Detection
 Nodes run [SybilInfer](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.149.6318), [SybilDefender](https://pdfs.semanticscholar.org/7606/64eab41125b06692a95832961bc5473d2aae.pdf) and/or other systems designed to detect sybils.
 They publish information about possible sybils so that applications can alert their users.
 Users can revoke their connections to sybil accounts which can in turn revoke their verification status.